szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Short Sword of Mask slightly more powerful (1230) (BG2EE EET)

 Makes the chance-based Level drain take 2 levels instead of just one and the Entangle effect 5% more likely to trigger (20%).
-In both versions of the sword, entangle is no longer subject to magic resistance.
+In both versions of the sword, entangle is no longer subject to Magic Resistance.

 ### Make Purifier's powers better and affect all evil (1240) (BG2EE EET)